Faculty Fellowship Solicitation

 - Fellowships can begin as early as June 1, 2020 and must conclude no later than May 31, 2021.

 - Fellowship stipend checks are paid in one or two installments during the chosen course of the fellowship.

-- Upon conclusion of the chosen fellowship period, faculty must submit a cost matching form signed by their department head or equivalent.
+- Upon conclusion of the chosen fellowship period, faculty must submit a cost matching form.

 Proposal format (collected into a single PDF file):

 - Project description.
 Four-page maximum, one inch margins, 12-point font.
 Include measurable goals and objectives.

 - Training/professional development description.
 One-page maximum.
 Describe how the proposed project acts as training and/or professional development.